owm111/hackneyed-x11-cursors/README.md

 Parallel jobs (`-j`) are recommended (Inkscape is _slow_).

-If you don't feel like building it from source, grab the latest builds from [the "Releases" page](https://github.com/Enthymem/hackneyed-x11-cursors/releases) on GitHub, or from the artwork page on [openDesktop.org](https://www.opendesktop.org/p/999998/).
+If you don't feel like building it from source, grab the latest builds from the artwork page on [openDesktop.org](https://www.opendesktop.org/p/999998/).

-Hackneyed for Windows can only be found on Github, although with a static hourglass.

 License